-We construct the equilibrium process of aggregate variables such as total consumption, TC_t , housing consumption, HC_t , non-housing consumption, NHC_t , housing stock, H_t , international debt holdings, D{t+1} , and output, Y_t .
-Note that we assign numeraire price to price for nonhousing consumption goods (c_t or y_t), which implies all real variables are denoted by a unit of non-housing goods or a relative price to non-housing goods.
-Since the data in Section 2 are deflated using the GDP deflator, we also deflate aggregate variables using the GDP deflator for coherent comparison.
-To construct the GDP deflator, we first measure GDP in the theoretical world by the income approach.
+We construct the equilibrium process of aggregate variables such as total consumption, $TC_t$ , housing consumption, $HC_t$ , non-housing consumption, $NHC_t$ , housing stock, $H_t$ , international debt holdings, $D{t+1}$ , and output, $Y_t$ .
+Note that we assign numeraire price to price for non-housing consumption goods ( $c_t$ or $y_t$ ), which implies all real variables are denoted by a unit of non-housing goods or a relative price to non-housing goods.
+Since the data in Section 2 is deflated using GDP deflator, we also deflate aggregate variables using GDP deflator for coherent comparison.
+In order to construct GDP deflator, we first measure GDP in the theoretical world by the income approach.
 Since the income is generated from wages, rental incomes, and dividends, GDP is the aggregation of homeowners' and renters' right-hand sides of the respective resource constraints: